Pranjal7163/VideoWebRTCPOC/README.md

 ### ToDo

-- [ ] - Recreate the Front-end with React.
+- [ ] - Redifine the UI - Task assigned to Pramit